 But even after all these years, that one moment of doubt still seems to rankle with Mustafa.
 Perhaps not just because someone had raised a question on their abilities – they were after all only little boys – but because it cast an aspersion on their father.

 During our conversation, there are two adjectives that Mustafa repeatedly used to describe his father: “roohani” (spiritual) and “genius”.
 But it is something else he said that grabbed my attention.
 Mustafa recalled his father would drop them off outside the studio gate in the morning.
 Once the recording was over, the brothers would come out and wait at a designated spot from where he would again pick them up and take them home.
 Not once did Hussain enter the studio.

 This is an image I cannot get out of my head.
 What is it, I wonder, went through the mind of Sajjad Hussain when he approached the gates of the studio?
 Did he regret the way his career panned out?
 Did he feel frustrated, angry?

-Mustafa shakes his head.
+Mustafa shook his head.
 “My father used to say, ‘Beta, popularity alag hai, muqaam alag hai.’
 My father had muqaam.
 That is why people are still talking about him despite the fact that he did only a handful of films.
 In fact, I would even go on to say that his fame rests on just two films – Sangdil and Rustam Sohrab.
 There are composers who have done hundreds of films but their work won’t come close to what he achieved in those two films.”
-But, Mustafa finally concedes, “he had so much more to offer.”
+But, Mustafa finally conceded, “he had so much more to offer.”

-The loss is ours, he says.
+The loss is ours, he said.